 The TIG Module is an accessory that provides high frequency and shielding gas control for AC and DC GTAW (TIG) welding.
 See IM528 supplied with the TIG Module for installation instructions.

-NOTE: The TIG Module does not require the use of a high frequency bypass capacitor.
-However, if any other high frequency equipment is used, a Bypass Capacitor Kit (T12246) must be installed in the RANGER® 10,000.
+Note: The TIG Module does not require the use of a high frequency bypass capacitor.
+However, if the Ranger 8 is used with any other high frequency equipment, the bypass capacitor must be installed - order kit T12246.